Free-flowing rivers are the freshwater equivalent of wilderness areas

 HydroLAKES is a database aiming to provide the shoreline polygons of all global lakes with a surface area of at least 10 ha.
 Additional attributes for each of the 1.4 million lakes include estimates of the shoreline length, average depth, water volume and residence time.
 All lakes are co-registered to the global river network of the HydroSHEDS database via their lake pour points.

-HydroATLAS is a comprehensive database gathering and presenting a wide range of hydro-environmental attributes from various sources in a consistent and organized manner.
-HydroATLAS is divided in two datasets, StreamATLAS and BasinATLAS, which represent the river network (lines) and sub-basin delineations (polygons), respectively.
-HydroATLAS datasets have the same cell size and extent as HydroSHEDS datasets, 15 arc-second resolution, and can be used in conjunction with them.
+HydroATLAS is a comprehensive database gathering and presenting a wide range of hydro-environmental attributes from existing global datasets in a consistent and organized manner.
+HydroATLAS is divided in two datasets, BasinATLAS and RiverATLAS, which represent sub-basin delineations (polygons) and the river network (lines), respectively.
+HydroATLAS offers attributes organized in seven categories: hydrology; physiography; climate; land cover & use; geology & soils; and anthropogenic influences.

 Cumulative processes are important determinants of local conditions in river networks.
 HydroROUT is a set of simulation tools based on HydroSHEDS baseline data that provides routing, tracing and statistical processing within the river network to facilitate eco-hydrological modelling.